AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

         1. Re-launch the app by double-clicking the jar file.<br>
            Expected: The most recent window size and location are retained.

+### Adding a member

+1. Adding a member with the necessary details

+    1. Prerequisites: List all members using the `list` command.

+    1. Test case: `add n/David Laid p/91133915 e/davidlaid16@gmail.com`<br>
+       Expected: A member "David Laid" is added to the list.

+    1. Test case: `add n/David Laid e/davidlaid16@gmail.com`<br>
+       Expected: No new member is added due to missing phone number input field.
+Missing phone number error message will be displayed.

+2. Attempting to add a duplicate member

+    1. Prerequisites: ExcoLink already contains a member "David Laid" with the details "91133915" and "davidlaid16@gmail.com"

+    1. Test case: `add n/David Laid p/91133915 e/davidlaid16@gmail.com`<br>
+       Expected: No new member is added as a member with the same phone number already exists.
+Duplicate error message will be displayed.

 ### Deleting a member